Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Optimal Model Size Analysis

+\cref{thm:opt-size-convergence} shows that larger models can match optimal performance -- they are simply not required.
+The U-shaped curve arises only under prolonged training where overfitting occurs.

+In the following sections, we focus on the random-ID setting, where the best-achieved test performance is stable across runs and the induced optimal model size is empirically well defined.

+Similar unconventional scaling laws have also been reported in broken neural scaling law \citep{caballero2023broken} which proposed a double-descent \citep{Nakkiran2020Deep, belkin2020two} function form instead of a monotonic power-law form.
+There have also been observations of tasks with inverse scaling \citep{wei-etal-2023-inverse} for large LMs.
+Our U-shaped scaling curve here is a result that we push the training condition to the extreme to test the limit of small LMs.
+For larger LMs, smaller number of training steps can yield much better performance as sugguested in \cref{fig:real_world}.
+Our theorem of optimal model size formalizes the notion of a minimal benignly overfitting model \citep{bartlett2020benign}: Larger models may achieve comparable test loss but are not required to do so, and may overfit if trained excessively.
+Our convergence result shows that, under random ID tokenization, this minimal benignly overfitting model size is well defined and can be identified with sufficient training budget.

 In this paper, we focus primarily on the scaling of model size and data complexity.
-Rather than merely increasing the size of the training data, we explore many different setting for generating synthetic knowledge graphs.
-This allows us to ablate individual components of the graph generation process and examine how overall graph complexity affects reasoning.
-In the synthetic experiments presented below, we use random IDs instead of natural language sentences to eliminate lexical and syntactic effects, yielding cleaner trends from which we can draw quantitative conclusions.
+Rather than merely increasing the size of the training data, we explore different schemes for generating synthetic knowledge graphs.
+This allows us to ablate individual components of the generation process and examine how graph complexity affects reasoning.
+Our goal is to predict the optimal model size for implicit reasoning given a knowledge graph.